gracelang/language/spec.md

 ### Required Methods

+Methods may be declared to be **required** by giving them the body `required`.
+(Required methods are similar to what some other languages call abstract methods.)
-Methods may be annotated as **`required`** (previously "abstract").
-The annotation is used to indicate that a method body must be supplied before an object created by this expression can have that method requested.
-Required methods do not conflict with other methods, either required or concrete (not required), however a required local method overrides an inherited concrete method.
-In most dialects, a required method's body must be empty.
-Requesting a method that is annotated **`required`** will generate a run-time error.
+This indicates that a real method body must be supplied before that method can be requested.
+Required methods do not conflict with other methods; a required local method overrides an inherited method in the normal way.
+Requesting a required method will generate a runtime error.

 ### Overriding Methods

-Methods may be annotated as **overrides**.
-An overriding method must override a method from its parent with the same name and parameter types This annotation is optional: local methods override parents' methods with or without the **overrides* annotations.
+Methods may be annotated with  `is override`.
+A method so annotated must override a method from its parent with the same name and arity.
+This annotation is optional: local methods override parents' methods with or without the *override* annotation.
+However, dialects may require it.

 #### Examples